percona/percona-toolkit/src/go/pt-galera-log-explainer/README.rst

 ~~~~~~~~~~~~~~~

 ``--config``
-    List of Percona Toolkit configuration file(s) separeted by comma without equal sign.
+    List of Percona Toolkit configuration file(s) separated by a comma without an equal sign.
 Must be a first flag.
 Uses default config file locations if not specified.

 ``-h``, ``--help``
     Show help and exit.